 Q. How do I go about finding my hire car on arrival at the airport?

 These are normally well signposted, head for the Avis desk and you will be given the keys for your car and advised where it can be located.
 Please take the time to inspect the condition of the vehicle as, although the cars have been checked, sometimes things can be overlooked.
 The car will have a full tank of fuel and you must return it full otherwise additional charges will apply.

 Q. How do I arrange a car seat for my child/baby?

 Car seats can be added to your booking by calling Administration on 0845 338 8701, however you will need to pay Avis directly.
 Baby, child and booster seats are payable locally at 75€ each per booking.

-For all holiday packages that include car hire, we now provide Car Hire Excess Insurance as standard.
-This added protection enables you to claim back the cost of any excess charges that may be imposed should your hire car become damaged or stolen.
+Car hire excess insurance is not included in our package prices.
+However, we are pleased to advise that we are partnered with Bettersafe - Insurance professionals specialising in car hire excess insurance.
+Taking out an insurance policy for this added protection enables you to claim back the cost of any excess charges that may be imposed should your hire car become damaged or stolen.
 This means that it is not essential to pay for Super CDW locally, saving at least €34 per day or €238 per week.
+To obtain a quote please visit Bettersafe.

 Q. Is air-conditioning included in the price of my accommodation?